ghoersti/StyleganSetup_anaconda/README.md

 # StyleganSetup_anaconda
-Saw that there wasnt really a guide for setting up the environemnt so made a jupyter notebook with instructions to get the environemnt set up in anaconda
+Saw that there wasnt really a guide for setting up the environemnt so made a jupyter notebook with instructions to get the environment set up in anaconda